LucianoAngel/my-i3-config/README.md

 # README

+Repo based on the i3-wm-endearvouros config. see [i3-wm-endearvouros](https://github.com/endeavouros-team/endeavouros-i3wm-setup)

+For more compatibility first clone the i3-wm-endearvouros config, then use this configuration

 This repo contains the DotFiles of i3-wm, i3-gaps, and i3-blocks

 ## Functionality

 *  Compatibility with Rofi Launcher
 *  Compatible with Bluetooth and Wifi
+*  Compatible with Notifications
 *  Move workspaces between different displays
 *  Dinamic Wallpapers automatically
 *  Apps on specific workspaces automatically